LukasMarx/ai-food-blog/src/content/posts/Steak Frites.md

 recipeYield: "4"
 calories: 650
 recipeCuisine: "French"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat your oven to 220°C.",
     "Wash and peel the potatoes.
 Cut them into thin fries and pat them dry with a clean towel.", "In a large bowl, toss the fries with 2 tbsp of olive oil, salt and pepper to taste.
 Spread them out in a single layer on a baking sheet and bake for 30 minutes, flipping them halfway through.", "While the fries are baking, season the steaks with salt and pepper to taste.
 Heat 2 tbsp of olive oil in a large skillet over high heat.
 When the oil is hot, add the steaks and cook for 3-4 minutes per side for medium-rare or longer if you prefer your steak more well-done.
 Add the butter and garlic to the skillet and baste the steaks with the mixture for extra flavor.", "Remove the steaks from the skillet and let them rest for a few minutes before slicing them against the grain.", "Serve the steak frites hot, with the crispy fries and sliced steak on a plate.
-Enjoy!"
-]
+Enjoy!", ]
 ---

 ## Why You Should Make Steak Frites